 Emerging Markets are rife with opportunity, but managing risks is critical.

-From COVID to trade tensions to geopolitical conflict, there are a number of risks facing emerging markets debt investors.
+From an uncertain global macro environment to trade tensions to geopolitical conflict, there are a number of risks facing emerging markets debt investors.
 But attractive opportunities continue to materialize across the EM spectrum, including in local currency, sovereign hard currency and corporate debt.
 The key to capitalizing on them is selectivity.

 Emerging markets can offer a potential yield premium versus developed market debt.